Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Human-Object Interaction (HOI) detection has recently gained important traction and has pushed forward machine's abilities to understand the visual world.
-Generally, HOI detection starts with instance detection and continues with interaction inference as illustrated in Fig. \ref{fig:introduce_picture}(a).
-The goal is to infer an interaction predicate for the $<$subject,predicate,object$>$ triplet.
-Whilst computer vision has experienced extraordinary advances in object detection \cite{renNIPS15fasterrcnn,liu2016ssd,dai2016r}, human pose estimation \cite{Dabral2018LearningMotion,pavllo20193d}, scene segmentation \cite{he2017mask}, and action recognition \cite{Yan2018SpatialRecognition,Li2019Actional-StructuralRecognition}; the harder problem of HOI detection has made less progress.
-HOI detection is a multi-label problem.
-Humans can simultaneously interact with different objects and have different interactions with the same object. \textit{I.e.} for Fig. 1(b) on the right, the HOIs could be $<$\textit{human,cut,cake}$>$, $<$\textit{human,hold,knife}$>$ and $<$\textit{human,cut\_with,knife}$>$.
-HOI detection requires better understanding of contextual information for better inference.
+Human-Object Interaction (HOI) detection has recently gained important traction and has pushed forward robot's abilities to understand the visual world.
+Whilst computer vision has experienced extraordinary advances in object detection \cite{renNIPS15fasterrcnn,liu2016ssd,dai2016r}, human pose estimation \cite{Dabral2018LearningMotion,pavllo20193d} and scene segmentation \cite{he2017mask}; the harder problem of HOI detection has made less progress.
+Generally, HOI detection starts with instance detection and continue with interaction inference as illustrated in Fig. \ref{fig:introduce_picture}(a).
+The goal is to infer an interaction predicate for the $<$human, predicate, object$>$ triplet.
+Note that humans can simultaneously interact with different objects and have different interactions with the same object. \textit{I.e.} for Fig. 1(b) on the right, the HOIs could be $<$\textit{human,cut,cake}$>$, $<$\textit{human,hold,knife}$>$ and $<$\textit{human,cut\_with,knife}$>$.
+Therefore, HOI detection is a multi-label problem, which requires better understanding of contextual information for better inference.

-Over time, researchers have exploited a variety of contextual cues including visual, spatial, semantic, interactiveness, human pose, and functional approximation to better understand a scene \cite{chao2018learning, gkioxari2018detecting, gao2018ican, Li_2019_CVPR, xu2019learning, bansal2019detecting, wan2019pose, gupta2018nofrills, 2019PeyreDetecting}.
-Researchers have also used a variety of architectures including deep neural networks (DNNs) and graph neural nets (Sec. \ref{sec:relatedWorks}).
+Over time, researchers have exploited a variety of contextual cues including visual, spatial, semantic, human pose to better understand a scene \cite{chao2018learning, gkioxari2018detecting, gao2018ican, Li_2019_CVPR, xu2019learning, bansal2019detecting, wan2019pose, gupta2018nofrills, 2019PeyreDetecting}.
+Researchers have also used a variety of architectures (Sec. \ref{sec:relatedWorks}).
 But most works have only leveraged local-primary relations in the scene to infer interactions.
-Very recently graph attention nets \cite{qi2018learning} have been considered, however, they have been used with a limited set of contextual cues.
+Very recently graph attention nets \cite{qi2018learning} have been considered.
+However, they just use limited contextual cues in a signal graph with complicated features updating mechanism.